 If you are bracing for the insanity that is fall with kids, you are going to need recipes like this Mediterranean Quinoa Salad to stay on track with healthy eating.

-Because if you are anything like me, if you don’t have something prepped that you can grab and eat quick, bad decisions are going to be made.
+Because if you are anything like me, if you don’t have something prepped that you can grab quickly, bad decisions are going to be made.

 (I’m looking at you chips and salsa.)